dataflowjs/dataflow/README.md

 # Introduction

-Hello, I'm from Ukraine, Kherson city.
+Hello, I'm from Ukraine.
 My country is under attack right now!
 \
 Now it is very difficult, many people ask just for food!
 \